JasperFx/marten/docs/events/appending.md

 # Appending Events

 ::: tip
-Marten V4 improved the event capture process by introducing the concept of "tombstone" events that are just markers in the event sequence to reflect events that failed to be captured for any reason.
+Marten V5.4 introduced the new `FetchForWriting()` and `IEventStream` models that streamline the workflow of capturing events against an aggregated "write" model.
 :::

 With Marten, events are captured and appended to logical "streams" of events.
 Marten provides